- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)

 If you’re just starting out, only focus on Lead Magnet & Core Funnel.
 Everything else comes later.

-How does VideoFruit’s value ladder look like?
+What does VideoFruit’s value ladder look like?

 - Lead Magnet: Blog & Free Tools